The Peninsula Chicago: Location

 Due to the hotel's proximity to Oak Street and the Magnificent Mile (Michigan Avenue), the building is within walking distance to Chanel, Armani, Gucci, and Louis Vuitton.
 As with most hotels in the area, the bottom floors are occupied by retailers, in this case Tiffany & Co., Ralph Lauren and Banana Republic.
-The hotel is also close to several tourist attractions such as the Chicago Water Tower, the John Hancock Center and American Girl Store.
-The hotel is about 30–60 minutes from the two main Chicago airports depending on traffic.
-The closest 'L' station to the hotel is the Chicago station on the Red Line which is a 5-minute walk away.

 Features

 The hotel offers limousine service to and from O'Hare International Airport and Chicago Midway International Airport.
 For business events and meetings the hotel has over 9500 sqft available which includes boardrooms and a business center.
 For rooms, there are a total of 339 guestrooms and suites available.
-The hotel has three restaurants: Shanghai Terrace, Pierrot Gourmet, The Lobby and Z Bar serving Cantonese/Shanghainese, European, American cuisine small plates, and Global cuisine shared plates respectively.
+The hotel has multiple restaurants: Shanghai Terrace, Pierrot Gourmet, The Lobby and Z Bar serving Cantonese/Shanghainese, European, American cuisine small plates, and Global cuisine shared plates respectively.
 There are private dining rooms in Shanghai Terrace and Z Bar that are used for business meetings and special events.

 The bar is named simply The Bar.
 The Fitness Centre takes up the top two floors.
-The top two floors are different from the rest of the hotel because the pool room has floor to ceiling windows to optimize the view of Lake Michigan from the 25 m pool.
+These floors are different from the rest of the hotel in that the pool room has floor-to-ceiling windows to optimize the view of Lake Michigan from the 25 m pool.
 The Fitness Centre also contains a spa which was awarded the Best Urban Spa Hotel by Spa Finder in 2007 and 2008.
 The city's only hotel ice skating rink (Sky Rink) is situated on the mezzanine.